-The end of the school year is coming and can you BE more excited?
-No more classes, no more projects, no more stress, just summer and sun and… then it hits you.
+The end of the semester is coming and can you BE more excited?
+No more classes, no more projects, no more stress, a moment to breathe… then it hits you.
 You still have to take your finals.
 The panic sets in.
 How are you going to come out of this on top?
 No matter how many times I take finals it always manages to fill me with an impending sense of dread.
 But fear not, there are ways to make it feel a little less horrible.

 Create a study schedule

 There is a lot to do in a short amount of time and it can be extra hard to keep everything in check when your mind is filled to the brim with facts and dates and tasks.
 Don’t keep everything crammed in your brain and hope you remember.
 Instead, write out a list of everything you need to study and create a schedule that works for you to get through it.
 Prioritize what will take the most time and which things need a little extra study time to help minimize any unnecessary time-consuming work.

 Studying is really no fun when you could be going out with friends instead, but if you make it a point to study for your finals ahead of time, at least a little bit at a time, then you still have a ton of time to go out with friends and when finals come you won’t feel like you are ill-prepared because you have been preparing.

 Panicking will get you nowhere.
 Instead of panicking figure out all of the things that you could do to most benefit yourself.
 Is it putting away anything distracting and reading your notes or textbook?
 Is it making flashcards or a quizlet page?
 What about getting some people together to help you study?